 All members of the school community enjoy using the grounds which were landscaped in the eighteenth century and include some spectacular trees species.

 Post-war origins and early development

 After some years as a military base in World War II, Homewood opened as a local secondary school when the owner, Lady Drury, made it available to Kent County Council following the post-war Government’s decision that all children should have access to a secondary education.
-The original school hall from that time has now been redeveloped into The Sinden Theatre, a resource for all our local community, with classrooms added to D Block in 1957, a theatre terrace added in 2012 and a full refurbishment just being completed in 2021.

 During the 1960s, Government funded further building works with C Block and a further extension to the rear of D Block.
 Rural Science was then a very popular option and the School Farm and Young Farmers developed a good reputation at the Kent County Show, one which they retain to this day.
 Homewood is now one of a small number of schools which have retained their working farm.

 In the 1970s, the Learning Resource Centre was built, a concept which was later extended and amended and eventually moved to the newly built Kirk Building (A Block).
 The school continued to expand during